The Sorrowful and Most Powerful Mother24 Apr 2018, by Mater Dei in

 The heart pierced with swords silently tells the story of her sorrow that words cannot express, the heart of a sorrowful mother.
-The outstretched arm, the kneeling and her eyes all expressed helplessness; yet, most hopeful.
+The outstretched arm, the kneeling, and her eyes all expressed helplessness; yet, most hopeful.
 In Salvifici Doloris, No. 25, John Paul II describes these shared sufferings by Christ’s Mother, particularly during their climactic moments at the foot of the cross, as reaching an “intensity which can hardly be imagined from a human point of view, but which was mysteriously and supernaturally fruitful for the redemption of the world.
-In all these, the sorrowful mother was never a depressed or a faithless mother, she struggled from the very beginning with the mystery of God’s love for her and the world.
+In all these, the sorrowful mother was never depressed or faithless; she struggled from the very beginning with the mystery of God’s love for her and the world.
 She struggled with the fact that she would be the mother of God incarnate even as a virgin; she asked, how can this be?
 But she surrendered; let it be done to me according to thy word, she said.
 Mary remains the most powerful woman that ever lived.
-She has been through it all, she knows and understand what it means to be sorrowful.
-And because she never gave up, she the most sorrowful became the most joyous, the helpless mother became the help of Christians.
-She is a wonderful intercessor, the most admirable and my beautiful mother.
+She has been through it all; she knows and understands what it means to be sorrowful.
+And because she never gave up, she the most sorrowful became the most joyous, the helpless mother became the Help of Christians.
+She is a wonderful intercessor, the most admirable, and my beautiful mother.

 She who once knelt helplessly before her dead Son now seats with the risen Son in glory and he who died now gives life.
 An amazing turnaround that is still available to every believer, especially to those who trustingly call on the Blessed Virgin Mary for intercessions.